Jack Deveraux: 1987-1988

-Melissa Horton remained loyal to Jack; she'd always had a crush on him, and he turned to her when his marriage ended.
-Jack had no idea that Harper had tried to frame Melissa for poisoning Kayla when Steve had discovered that Kayla's sickness was due to poison-laced pills.
-During Jack's marriage to Kayla, Melissa had found Jack's adoption papers at the Deveraux mansion.
-Now that he was in a relationship with her, Melissa felt obliged to tell Jack he was adopted.
-Jack was furious at Harper; after all those years talking about the importance of "Deveraux blood," Harper had actually been sterile.
+Jack had been turning to Melissa Horton; she'd always had a crush on him, and Jack had no idea that Harper had tried to frame her for poisoning Kayla.
+He found out from Melissa, to his shock and horror, that he was adopted.
+He was furious at Harper, whom he temporarily turned his back on; after all those years talking about the importance of "Deveraux blood," Harper had actually been sterile.
 To add insult to injury, he discovered that his birth family was the Johnsons: Jo, whom he'd known as the kindly maid; Adrienne; and Steve, Jack's greatest enemy (in his mind).
 He initially rejected his birth identity as "William Earl Johnson" whole-heartedly, and told Jo and the Johnsons he wanted nothing to do with his birth family.
-It was a long, slow, painful process for him to accept his new family, but he eventually did.
+It was a long, slow, painful process for him to accept his "new" family, but he eventually did.

-Meanwhile, his adopted father Harper was revealed to be the serial killer known as The Riverfront Knifer.
-After Harper was arrested, his Senate seat was vacant.
-Jack ran against Mickey Horton to fill it.
-Jack's romance with Mickey's daughter Melissa had progressed physically, but he didn't really love her; he just felt affection for her as a loyal friend.
-Still, at his stepmother Anjelica's urging, he proposed to Melissa because marrying her would be politically useful.
-Once Melissa realized the motives behind Jack's proposal, she left him at the altar the day before the election to disgrace him publicly and ensure his loss.
+After Harper was arrested for being the serial killer known as The Riverfront Knifer, Jack ran for Harper's now-vacant senate seat against Mickey Horton.
+Jack's romance with Mickey's daughter Melissa had progressed physically, but he didn't really love her as more than a friend.
+Still, he proposed to her because marrying her would be politically useful.
+After discovering his motives, Melissa left him at the altar in spectacular fashion the day before the election.

-With only a few people left willing to give Jack the time of day (essentially Jo, Adrienne, and Anjelica), Jack reconciled with Harper.
+With only a few people left willing to give Jack the time of day (essentially Jo, Adrienne, and his stepmother Anjelica), Jack reconciled with Harper.
 Harper manipulated Jack into helping him break out of prison by pretending he was being beaten by fellow inmates.
-Jack enlisted Victor Kiriakis' help because he had no experience what that kind of operation.
+Jack enlisted Victor Kiriakis' help; he had no idea how to pull off an operation like that.
 Kiriakis hired some goons who turned out to be less than effective.
-Harper was shot during the escape, and Victor's goons kidnapped Kayla to tend to Harper's wounds while they attempted to get him out of the country.
-Steve saved Kayla just in time, and Jack's father went back to jail.
+The plan went bad when Harper was shot, and his goons kidnapped Kayla to tend to a wounded Harper while they attempted to get him out of the country.
+Steve saved her, and Jack's father went back to jail.